-- the weight of the Luxor Obelisk [250 metric tons] - the vertical height of the statue of David by Michaelangelo [5.17 metres] - the weight of the Great Star of Africa diamond [530.2 carats] - the calibrated C14 date for the Shroud of Turin [AD1262-1312, 1303-1384] - the horizontal diameter of the Stonehenge Sarsen Circle [33 metres] (Pryor, 2016) - the length of the sides of the Great Pyramid at Giza [230.34 metres] (Lehner and Hawass, 2017) - the duration of the time span of the Battle of Issos/Issus on 15th November 333 B.C.E. [less than 12 hours] (Howard, 2012) - Christie's hammer price, in British Pounds, for Vincent van Gogh's "Still Life: Vase with Fifteen Sunflowers" in London on 30th March 1987 (E97) [24.75 million GBP (Brithish Pounds)]
+- the weight of the Luxor Obelisk [250 metric tons] - the vertical height of the statue of David by Michelangelo [5.17 metres] - the weight of the Great Star of Africa diamond [530.2 carats] - the calibrated C14 date for the Shroud of Turin [AD1262-1312, 1303-1384] - the horizontal diameter of the Stonehenge Sarsen Circle [33 metres] (Pryor, 2016) - the length of the sides of the Great Pyramid at Giza [230.34 metres] (Lehner and Hawass, 2017) - the duration of the time-span of the Battle of Issos/Issus on 15th November 333 B.C.E. [less than 12 hours] (Howard, 2012) - Christie's hammer price, in British Pounds, for Vincent van Gogh's "Still Life: Vase with Fifteen Sunflowers" in London on 30th March 1987 (E97) [24.75 million GBP (British Pounds)]

+In first-order logic: E54(x) $\Rightarrow$ E1(x)

-P90 has value: E60 Number P91 has unit (is unit of): E58 Measurement Unit
+Properties: P90 has value: E60 Number P91 has unit (is unit of): E58 Measurement Unit

-Subclass of:
+Е55 Туре

-E28 Conceptual Object
+Subclass of: E28 Conceptual Object

 Superclass of:

-E56 Language

-E57 Material
+E56 Language E57 Material

 E58 Measurement Unit

 E99 Product Type

 Scope note:

 This class comprises concepts denoted by terms from thesauri and controlled vocabularies used to characterize and classify instances of CIDOC CRM classes.
 Instances of E55 Type represent concepts in contrast to instances of E41 Appellation which are used to name instances of CIDOC CRM classes.

-instances of CIDOC CRIVI classes.

 E55 Type is the CIDOC CRM's interface to domain specific ontologies and thesauri.
-These can be represented in the CIDOC CRM as subclasses of E55 Type, forming hierarchies of terms, i.e., instances of E55 Type linked via P127 has broader term (has narrower term): E55 Type.
+These can be represented in the CIDOC CRM as subclasses of E55 Type, forming hierarchies of terms, i.e., instances of E55 Type linked via P127 has broader term (has narrower term) : E55 Type.
 Such hierarchies may be extended with additional properties.

 Examples:

 • weight, length, depth [types for instances of E54]

-portrait, sketch, animation [types for instances of E36]

-• French, English, German (E56)
+portrait, sketch, animation [types for instances of E36] French, English, German (E56)

 • excellent, good, poor [types for instances of E3]

 • Ford Model T, chop stick [types for instances of E22]

-• cave, doline, scratch [types for instances of E26]

-• poem, short story [types for instances of E33]
+cave, doline, scratch [types for instances of E26] poem, short story [types for instances of E33]

 • wedding, earthquake, skirmish [types for instances of E5]

-In First Order Lo gic:
+In first-order lo gic:

 $E55(x) \Rightarrow E28(x)$

 Properties:

-1 P127 has broader term (has narrower term): E55 Type

-P150 defines typical parts of (define typical wholes for): E55 Type
+P127 has broader term (has narrower term): E55 Type P150 defines typical parts of (define typical wholes for): E55 Type

-E56 Language
+E56 Languag e

 Subclass of:

-Subclass of. Е55 Туре

-Scope note:
+E55 Type

-This class is a specialization of E55 Type and comprises the natural languages in the sense of concepts.
+Scope note: This class is a specialization of E55 Type and comprises the natural languages in the sense of concepts.